StarArawn/kayak_ui/kayak_book/src/widgets/state.md

 ## Conditional States

 One important detail about states is how they're managed internally.
-States are created by `KayakContext` and use two things to track which data belongs to which state: type and order.
+States are created by `KayakContextRef` and use two things to track which data belongs to which state: type and order.

-When creating a state,`KayakContext` first checks if a state with the same type already exists for that widget.
+When creating a state,`KayakContextRef` first checks if a state with the same type already exists for that widget.
 If it doesn't, great!
 If it does, it needs another method for differentiating between them.
 The differentiator is the order in which they're created.

 Take this code: